The Future of Work Program is a BHP funded initiative that launched in 2021 to support skills development in regional Australia.

-Are you the future of regional Australia?
+Supporting the future of regional Australia.

-The Future of Work Program is your chance to undertake an eligible course from the Regional Education and Skills Program or an advanced apprenticeship and upskill, reskill or learn new skills.
+The Future of Work Program is your chance to undertake an eligible course from the Regional Education and Skills Program (RESP) or an advanced apprenticeship and upskill, reskill or learn new skills.

 About the Future of Work Program